-The ethos behind Gabriel Enterprise is to promote equality and cultural diversity in the arts to young adults – young adults that may have disabilities, and/or come from socially and economically disadvantaged backgrounds.
+The ethos behind Gabriel Enterprise is to promote equality and cultural diversity in the arts to children and young adults that may have disabilities, and/or come from socially and economically disadvantaged backgrounds.
 Young adults who struggle to get their voice heard, can’t afford to pay for further education and may come from families who have no knowledge or insight of the industry and how they can help their children.

 This is where Gabriel Enterprise comes in.
 Through advertising and targeting local communities in libraries, hostels and schools, our aim is to offer a multi-disciplinary programme of art which includes: